 sewing_drawer sqSewing Notions and Tools

-There’s the sewing and then there are all the supplies you need in order to sew.
+There’s the sewing and then there are all the supplies you need to sew.
 Needles, thread, scissors, pins, zippers, buttons, and more.
 Most of these items can be picked up when you’re buying fabric.
-Depending on where you live though you may need to shop online for what you need.
+Depending on where you live, though, you may need to shop online for what you need.
 Here are the sites I shop for notions and tools.

 • Wawak – This is an online and catalog variety store for people in the alterations business.
 They have reasonable prices on all types and sizes of zippers, a huge thread selection, scissors, rulers, marking tools, shoulder pads, irons; really just about anything basic.
 I shop here on the reg.